Skip to content

 Views with Inferred Signatures

-By default views inherit all properties and annotations from their primary underlying base entity.
-Their elements signature is inferred from the projection on base elements.
-Each element inherits all properties from the respective base element, except the key property.
-The key property is only inherited if all of the following applies:
+signature is inferred from the projection on base elements.
+Each element inherits all properties from the respective base element, except the key

-• All key elements of the primary base entity are selected (for example, by using *).
+is set in the query. - All key elements of the primary base entity are selected (for example, by using

-• No union, join or similar query construct is used.
+or similar query construct is used.

 For example, the following definition:

-entity SomeView as SELECT from Employees {
+entity SomeView as select from Employees {

 ID,